imkimchi/devpost-corners/Readme.md

 # About
 **Devpost-corners** is inspired by [github-corners](https://github.com/tholman/github-corners)!

-It is mostly for hackers who like to post own project on devpost frequently, and who runs hackathon.
+It is mostly for hackers who like to post own project on devpost frequently, and who participate in a hackathon.
 Most hackathon these days are likely to be required to submit project using devpost. so If you like hackathon, This project is for you.

 ## Installation
 You can download it using npm, bower or just use as inline.